Most Common Pests in Food Manufacturing Plants in India

 - Contaminating your food product and manufacturing surfaces and areas with pathogens

-- Damaging a food manufacturer’s brand and reputation
+- Damaging a your brand and reputation

-- Affecting your bottom line.
+- Affecting your bottom line

 German Cockroach